 The Quarry WMP includes a groundwater monitoring program aimed to be conducted quarterly of five shallow and seven deep piezometers ranging from between 15 m to 100 m in depth (refer to Appendix 5).
 The groundwater monitoring is undertaken in general accordance with AS 5667.11 - 1998 Water Quality Sampling - Guidance on Sampling of Groundwaters.

-The groundwater monitoring program has been undertaken for 6 years since commencing in October 2015.
+The groundwater monitoring program has been undertaken for 8 years since commencing in October 2015 and continued through 2023.